Purfview/IMDb-Scout-Mod/README.md

   - `name`: A site name.
   - `icon` (optional): Icon for a site.
   - `searchUrl`: The URL to perform a search against, see below for how to tailor a string to a site.
   - `matchRegex`: A string or regex which appears if the searchUrl *doesn't* return a result.
+Supports URL parameters.
   - `positiveMatch` (optional): Changes the test to return true if the searchUrl *does* return a result that matches matchRegex
   - `seedingRegex` (optional): The string which appears if the searchUrl does return a result with seeding indicator
   - `TV` (optional): If true, it means that this site will only show up on TV pages.
 By default, sites only show up on movie pages.